 - Implement an advanced email security solution that will be able to catch these types of attacks before they reach your users’ inboxes.

 Looking for more information on how to fend off phishing attacks?
-Check out this blog next: “How To Prevent Phishing Attacks.”
+Check out this article next: “How To Prevent Phishing.”